Number of Vulnerable Roadway User Fatalities -1c

 Write Up:

-In 2022, there was an increase in the number of fatalities for vulnerable roadway users.
-Pedestrian and bicycle fatalities increased by 14% and 43% respectively, however motorcycle fatalities decreased by 3%.
+In 2024, the overall number of fatalities for vulnerable roadway users increased.
+Pedestrian and bicycle fatalities increased by 10% and 125%, respectively, however, motorcycle fatalities decreased by 21%.

 Pedestrian fatalities occurred in every month and on every type of roadway.
-There were 21 fatalities on interstate highways, four of those occurred in January, although the remaining were spread throughout the year.
-Sixty-five percent of the fatalities on interstates were in the St. Louis and Kansas City district, with the remaining in Northeast, Southeast, Central and Southwest Districts.
+Among the 21 fatalities on interstate highways, four occurred in August and November, while the remaining were spread throughout the year.
+In 2024, all districts experienced pedestrian fatalities.
 Pedestrians in their 30s, 40s and 50s represented the highest numbers of fatalities.
-Of the 134 pedestrian fatalities, 57 were in St. Louis.
+Of the 142 pedestrian fatalities, 70 were in St. Louis.

-The focus area seems to be targeting pedestrians to walk safely in St. Louis and Kansas City and to stay in their vehicles after crashes or breakdowns on the interstate.
-An additional focus area is targeting motorcyclists and urging them to wear DOT compliant helmets when riding.
-The remaining target would be to urge cyclists in Kansas City and Central District to wear helmets and follow road user rules when biking.
+It appears the primary target is on pedestrian safety in St. Louis and Kansas City by encouraging them to walk safely.
+There is also an emphasis on encouraging drivers to remain in their vehicles after crashes or breakdowns on the interstate.
+An additional focus area is on motorcyclists and urging them to wear DOT-compliant helmets when riding.
+The final target is urging cyclists to wear helmets and follow road-user rules when biking.

 Purpose: